How Drug and Alcohol Treatment Centers Fight Addiction

 Detox is typically the first phase of rehabilitation, during which the patient is weaned off the abused substance.
 Extreme changes in the body can occur during this phase as the body sheds the toxins and reclaims its autonomy.
 Symptoms of withdrawal range from uncomfortable to life-threatening and the length and severity of this experience will vary depending on the type of substance and how frequently it had been used.
 Many addicts who attempt to undergo detox outside of a facility often relapse before the process is done due to the severity of withdrawal symptoms.
 In addition, some symptoms of withdrawal can be life-threatening.
 In a facility, the patient can receive round-the-clock monitoring by a medical team who will focus on both their safety and comfort.
 They may also administer non-addictive medications to ease the discomfort of withdrawal.

 Treatment of the psychological components of addiction is the second step in the rehabilitation process.
-Trained professionals will help the patient uncover the underlying reasons behind their addiction and tend to any associated medical and psychological needs.
-Facilities are a safe space to work through an individual’s problems with the use of individual counseling, group therapy, and peer-based support.
+Trained professionals will help the patient uncover the underlying reasons behind their drug or alcohol addiction and tend to any associated medical and psychological needs.
+Facilities are a safe space to work through an individual’s problems with the use of individual counseling, group therapy, behavioral therapy, and peer-based support.

 The focus is placed on building life skills to help ease the transition back to daily life.
 Patients are taught how to identify triggers in order to avoid relapses before they happen, and how to cope with the stressors of life in order to fight the temptation of cravings.
 Some facilities even have programs geared towards gender-specific health, and the treatment of mental health such as depression, anxiety, stress, trauma, insecurity, and other personality disorders.